CpanelInc/tech-acctinfo/readme.txt

 --listssls cptestdomain.net
     Lists any SSL's under the cptestdomain.net domain name.

-Note that you can also call it without any options and get all the data above.
+--all cptestdomain.net
+   Lists all settings for the cptestdomain.net domain name.